 What’s your favourite album right now?

 Oh god!
-It’s what is has been the past 30 years!
+It’s what it has been for the past 30 years!
 I love, love, love disco, R&B and soul.
 Earth Wind & Fire, the Isley Brothers, Diana Ross, Lou Rawls, George Benson, KC & the Sunshine Band, Bee Gees and Michael Jackson……and then there is Buble.
 Yes, Michael Buble.
 I love him in the shop (please don’t ask my co-workers).

 What books are you reading?

 Simple and pure (also the tagline of a new line of products we are working on).
 I love cooking at home whenever I can.
-Usually I don’t follow a cookbook or recipe but recently I started using Jerusalem: A Cookbook by Yotam Ottolenghi Sami Tamimi.
+Usually, I don’t follow a cookbook or recipe but recently I started using Jerusalem: A Cookbook by Yotam Ottolenghi Sami Tamimi.
 I am loving the Middle Eastern approach to spices.

-What’s your favourite local neighbourhood, and why?
+What’s your favourite Vancouver neighbourhood, and why?

 I don’t get out to walk around a lot but I do like Edgemont Village on the North Shore.
-It is close to where we live and it is a quaint little Village that is surrounded by nature.
+It is close to where we live and it is a quaint little village that is surrounded by nature.

 Where do you like to travel the most, and why?